Brittany is working toward her Master's in Human Services at Purdue University Global

 What Does a Human Services Professional Do?

 In the human services field, a professional can work in a variety of settings, with numerous populations.
 Examples of those served by the human services professional include: the houseless population, senior citizens, immigrants, those experiencing addiction and substance abuse, and many more.

 Basically, if humans require a service, a human services professional is needed.
 The human services field provides a variety of services to populations based upon their individual needs.
 Services may include providing shelter or housing; counseling for addiction, mental illness, or trauma; and/or a plethora of other related services.

 An important aspect of the human services field is the protection of children.
 According to Childhelp.org, 3.6 million referrals are made to child protection agencies every year.
-There referrals affect 6.6 million children, half of which undergo a formal investigation.
-Regarding the human services professional’s role as it pertains to child abuse, the following populations will be discussed: children and families, substance abusers, and the mentally ill.
+The referrals affect 6.6 million children, half of which undergo a formal investigation.
+Regarding the human services professional’s role as it pertains to child abuse, the following populations will be discussed: children and families, those experiencing addiction and substance abuse, and the mentally ill.

 Focusing first on children and families, the dynamics of a family are multifaceted and significant in the childrearing process.
 While forms of abuse are severe cases, any family crisis, no matter how insignificant it may seem, can have lasting effects on a child as they transition into adulthood.
 The human services professional has the important role of ensuring that that transition is as easy as possible.
 Services such as family counseling, in-home counseling, the provision of food and housing, respite for families with disabled individuals, and more are options for the human services professional.